shivaverma/Orbit/README.md

 ### Author: [Vinod Kumar](https://www.linkedin.com/in/vinodkumar96/)

-The task to dodge the box from moving balls.
+The task to dodge the kangaroo from moving balls.
 Inbuilt `turtle` library is used to create the environment.

 <img src=Jump/wall.gif width="600">